clipchamp/clipchamp-wordpress/readme.txt

 == Description ==

 The Clipchamp Video Uploader and Webcam Recorder adds the features of the [Clipchamp API](https://clipchamp.com/getthebutton) to your WordPress-based website.

 By adding the Clipchamp short code to your WordPress posts and pages, you will be able to collect videos from your website's visitors or let them make webcam recordings.

 The Clipchamp API will then compress and convert these videos into one of the supported video formats (MP4, WebM, WMV, FLV, GIF) and upload them to one of the supported upload targets (WordPress Media Gallery, Amazon S3, Microsoft Azure, Google Drive, YouTube).

+Unlike any other webcam recorder and video uploader, Clipchamp is based purely on HTML5, using the cutting-edge of modern web technologies.

+It also compresses all videos and converts them into 1 standard format of your choice *before* they get uploaded to you.
+This reduces or even eliminates the need for server-side transcoding and involved costs.

+All videos get sent directly to you and are neither processed on nor routed through Clipchamp servers, preserving your users' privacy.
+We [never have access](https://help.clipchamp.com/hc/en-us/articles/215476938-Does-Clipchamp-have-access-to-my-users-videos-) to your users' videos.

 == Installation ==